cbatini/training_materials/EBI_NGS_Nov2022/days1_3_mapping_variant_calling_handbook_Nov2022.md

 ```

 You should now find a folder called **VariantCalling** containing read data
-(in subfolders lane1, lane2), a reference genome (Saccharomyces_cerevisiae.EF4.68.dna.toplevel.fa)
+(in subfolders lane1, lane2), a reference genome (Saccharomyces_cerevisiae.EF4.68.dna.toplevel.fa),
+a file with the coordinates of the yeast mtDNA (mito.intervals), and a file
-and a file with the sequences of some of Illumina primers and adapters (primers_adapters.fa).
+with the sequences of some of Illumina primers and adapters (primers_adapters.fa).

 :question: :question: :question: :question: **Questions:**